Tropical storm kills 1 in Florida, hurts 10 at Georgia base

 Elsa seemed to spare Florida from significant damage, though it still threatened flooding downpours and caused several tornado warnings.
 The coasts of Georgia and South Carolina were under a tropical storm warning.
 Forecasters predicted Elsa would remain a tropical storm into Friday, and issued a tropical storm watch from North Carolina to Massachusetts.

 Authorities in Jacksonville, Florida, said one person was killed Wednesday when a tree fell and struck two cars.
 The National Weather Service reported 50 mph (80 kph) wind gusts in the city.
-The tree fell during heavy rains, said Capt.
+The tree fell during heavy rains and no one else was injured, according to Capt.
 Eric Prosswimmer of the Jacksonville Fire Rescue Department.

-He said no one else was injured.
+“Now is a time to remember ... that weather is unpredictable,” Jacksonville Mayor Lenny Curry said during a news conference Wednesday evening as he urged drivers to stay off the road.
+“This is really early in the (hurricane) season.
+We're just outside of the July 4th holiday, we've had our first storm and, unfortunately, we've had a fatality.”

 In nearby Camden County, Georgia, a possible tornado struck a park for recreational vehicles at Kings Bay Naval Submarine Base.
 About 10 people were injured and taken to hospitals by ambulance, said base spokesman Scott Bassett.
 The extent of their injuries was not immediately clear.
 He said some buildings on the base appeared to have been damaged as well.